CompuTec/computec-docs/docs/processforce/administrator-guide/data-import.md

 # Data Import

-The CompuTec ProcessForce Import (PFI) Plugin is a robust and intuitive tool that streamlines the process of importing and updating data within CompuTec ProcessForce objects in SAP Business One.

-With PFI, administrators and power users can efficiently manipulate ProcessForce objects, reducing manual work and minimizing errors.
-The plugin is designed to accelerate data handling processes, making it easier to keep information accurate and up to date.

-For additional details and advanced usage guidance, please visit the dedicated [documentation](https://learn.computec.one/docs/appengine/plugins-user-guide/pfi/) page.

----
+The **CompuTec ProcessForce Import (PFI)** plugin lets you import, update, and synchronize data in **CompuTec ProcessForce** quickly and efficiently.

+You can use **PFI** to manage **CompuTec ProcessForce** objects in bulk, reducing manual data entry, minimizing errors, and speeding up implementation, migration, and ongoing maintenance tasks.

+To learn how to use the plugin, see the [**CompuTec ProcessForce Import (PFI)**](https://learn.computec.one/docs/appengine/plugins-user-guide/pfi/) documentation.